 Staying Vigilant on Your Journey

 Maintaining vigilance throughout your walk is key to your safety.
-To stay alert and conscious of your surroundings, avoid distractions such as wearing headphones or engaging in phone conversations.
-Using a mobile phone for activities like texting or playing games not only causes distractions but also negatively affects night vision.
+Avoid distractions such as headphones or engaging in phone conversations to stay alert and conscious of your surroundings.
+Using a mobile phone for activities like texting or playing games can cause distractions and negatively affect night vision.

 Avoiding Distractions